4)Flame Length etc

 It is an indicator to be used in combination with smoke, wind, building layout, and other clues.
 Look for patterns and changes.
 Ask questions.
 Where are the pockets of AF?
 Is it building up?
 Spreading?
 Can it be vented?
 Is the fire attack stopping the production of AF?

-Flame lengths across a ceiling, from a window, from a roof hole.
+Flame length across a ceiling, from a window, and from a roof hole.

 Fig. 4-2 Flame lengths